 Number of Players: 2-4

 The colourful tiles make it appealing for little hands to play with while they are waiting for their turn.

 Best of all?
 It takes only 1 minute to learn!

 Bonus tip: Sometimes the travel version of games saves you storage space and is cheaper.
 Just make sure it will suit the number of people who will be playing.

 Play time: 10-15 minutes

 Number of Players: 2 – 4

-This game came highly recommended by a friend and I love it.
-It encourages spatial recognition and patterning.
-Kids try to play as many of their tiles as possible by matching up like colours or symbols. (picture Scrabble without the letters)
+Qwirkle encourages spatial recognition and patterning.
+The challenge is to play as many tiles as possible by matching up colours or symbols.
+Tiles are played in a Scrabble-like configuration.

 Get it here: Qwirkle